Skip to Content

 First off, the good news is that this is one of the easier nap transitions to make!

-It’s very forgiving since there is so much opportunity for daytime sleep and your baby’s wake windows are still on the lower end.
+It’s a very forgiving nap transition since there is so much opportunity for day sleep and your baby’s wake windows are still on the lower end.

-If you have days where your baby only naps 30 minutes, you can always squeeze in a cat nap or do an early bedtime during the transition period.
+If you have days where your baby only naps 30 minutes, you can always squeeze in an evening nap or do an early bedtime during the transition period.

-In order to transition your baby from 4 naps to 3 naps, you’ll gradually add awake time to their day in small increments before the next nap.
+In order to transition your baby from 4 naps to 3 naps, I’ve found the best way is to gradually add awake time to their day in small increments before the next nap.

 For example, if your 3-month old was doing 90 minutes of awake time with four solid naps, their nap schedule may have looked like this: